dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ## Offline restore

-The restore utility is a standalone tool today.
-A new flag `--encryption_key_file` is added to the restore utility so it can decrypt the backup.
-This file must contain the same key that was used for encryption during backup.
+The restore utility is now a standalone tool.
+A new flag, `--encryption_key_file`, is now part of the restore utility, so you can use it to decrypt the backup.
+The file specified using this flag must contain the same key that was used for encryption during backup.
 Alternatively, starting with `v20.07.0`, the `vault` superflag can be used to restore a backup.

 The `dgraph restore` command restores the postings directory from a previously created backup to a directory in the local filesystem.
 Restore is intended to restore a backup to a new Dgraph cluster not a currently live one.
 During a restore, a new Dgraph Zero server may be running to fully restore the backup state.